wzmli/phyloglmm/journal.md

 ## Journal

+## Jan 30th 2018

+One last test, does standardizing cov(phylo) give a better fit?
+ANS: The result is the same, we can even apply an appropriate post-hoc transformation.

+The current phyloglmm is using REML, we have to change it appropriately to match pez.
+I don't know the phy.to.Z equivalent of standardizing cov(phylo).

+MLi has a hypothesis that pez's default nested code is fishy because it doesn't have a cholesky step and was not apart of Zt (i.e. it did not matrix multiple after applying the kronecker product step).
+The first thing MLi tried was comment out the Zt step and it turned out exactly as MLi predicted (see compare_pez.Rout)

+MLi successfully replicated Li and Ives 2017 result.
+There were three problems:
+- max iteration and reltol was bad
+- they used maximum likelihood instead of REML
+- standardizing the variance-covariance matrix does matter Everything matched perfectly after fixing these minor issues.

 ## Jan 24th 2018

 dune_lme4.Rout is the initial comparison of lme4 and pez with the _dune_ dataset in Li and Ives (2017).